matiasgalvez/yellow-pepper-assessment-performance/README.md

 # yellow-pepper-assessment-performance

-This is an automation project using k6 for the creation of a Performance Testing framework to test the performance of the APIs exposed by[Swagger PetStore Project](https://github.com/swagger-api/swagger-petstore) running in a local environment.
+This is an automation project using k6 for the creation of a Performance Testing framework to test the performance of the APIs exposed by [Swagger PetStore Project](https://github.com/swagger-api/swagger-petstore) running in a local environment.

 ***